 We always try to keep our focus on positive behaviours, recognising those who are doing the right thing, as a way to model behaviour to others.
 Children do not always get it right, and learning how to treat others, using 'kind hands and kind words' is very much a part of the learning journey in Reception.
 When behaviour is not right, we will reflect with the child, at the right moment, about what happened and why.
 If it is appropriate, we would encourage the child to see how their behaviour has affected others and ask them to make a meaningful apology.
 We aim to ensure they are treated calmly and fairly with consistent approaches and language used by all adults.
 Sharing information between home and school is vital so that we can have consistent approaches in supporting children with their behaviour and emotional and social well-being.
 Our Form Teachers will chat to you regularly and will share with you, anything you need to know.

 'The Super Skills' Cup - awarded to one child each week for displaying a particular Super Skill.
-The 'Marbles in a jar' - children are awarded marbles for their collective jar, for working collaboratively
+The

 THE PRE-PREP 'SUPER SKILLS'